brootaylor/brootaylor-v2/src/_content/pages/about.md

 I enjoy landscape photography and am a [fairly decent drummer](https://www.flickr.com/photos/60226997@N06/40548596663/).
 I absolutely [adore aircraft](https://www.flickr.com/photos/60226997@N06/47530443441/) and still plan to pull my finger out and get my <abbr title="Private Pilots Licence">PPL</abbr> one day.

 I love to read whenever I get the chance and am a sucker for fantasy.
 The feeling of been transported to another world is intoxicating.
 Currently I'm making my way through the "[The Echoes Saga](https://www.philipcquaintrell.com/books)" by Philip C. Quaintrell.
 What a treat it's been.

 ---

+## Webby stuff I'm enjoying

+[Eleventy](https://www.11ty.io/), [Netlify](https://www.netlify.com/), [Fractal](https://fractal.build/) and [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) animation using [GreenSock](https://greensock.com/) are proving really enjoyable to work with and have restored some of the magic of building websites again.

+Since the [announcement of Astro](https://astro.build/blog/introducing-astro), I've been really keen to get my teeth into it.
+The [CSS Tricks newsletter](https://css-tricks.com/newsletter/255-thoughts-on-astro/) and [Zell Liew](https://zellwk.com/blog/astro-thoughts/) have been singing its praises as well which has only further sparked my interest.

+---